 Photography, which had been an important tool for Charles since first discovering his father’s camera equipment as a child, became increasingly important to both of the Eameses as a medium for communicating information.

-They began showing sequential images in quick progression (eventually projecting two or three slides simultaneously side by side) in conjunction with their presentations, lectures, and informal talks.
+They began showing a quick progression of sequential images in conjunction with their presentations, lectures, and informal talks.
+Eventually, Charles and Ray simultaneously projected two or three slides side by side.
 This became a standard Eames approach.

 Lecture I was the first of many “fast-cut” slide shows designed to communicate concepts and present new projects.
 Charles and Ray first showed it to an audience at the California Institute of Technology in Pasadena.
 The talk focused on the relationship between design and the structure of the natural and man-made world.